ethhub-io/ethhub/built-on-ethereum/decentralized-exchanges/README.md

-# Decentralized Exchanges
+# Decentralized Exchanges (DEXs)

-Decentralized Exchanges allow for the trading of crypto assets without the need for a trusted central authority.
+Decentralized Exchanges (sometimes referred to as 'non-custodial exchanges') allow for the trading of crypto assets without the need for a trusted central authority.
 This cuts down on the risk of exchange hacks and many other risks.
 There are many types of decentralized exchanges and it's important to understand the differences.

 * [Off-chain order book, on-chain settled](off-chain-orderbook-on-chain-settlement/)
 * [On-chain peer-to-peer](on-chain-peer-to-peer/)